 Students will develop the ability to independently explore technical innovations.
 An independent senior project allows students to design, implement and analyze the solution to a modern computing problem of their choice, while also providing experience in the communication of their ideas through both oral presentations and technical writing.

 The department offers introductory courses designed for students with a wide variety of backgrounds and interests.
-CSCI 051x PO, CSCI 054 PO, and CSCI 062 PO are suitable for any students, including those who want to broaden their liberal arts education and those who seek preparation for more advanced computer science courses.
+CSCI 054 PO, and CSCI 062 PO are suitable for any students who want to broaden their liberal arts education and those who seek preparation for more advanced computer science courses.

 Different sessions of CSCI 051 PO, including CSCI 051G PO, CSCI 051J PO, and CSCI 051P PO, are designed for students who have no experience in programming.
 Students who have Advanced Placement or similar preparation may enter directly into CSCI 054 PO.
 Contact the department for more information.